 At one time or another, most of us have loaded up a digital shopping cart only to abandon it at the last minute.
 We might have been faced with an overwhelming number of options, or with a confusing or even broken checkout process.

 Research indicates several reasons shoppers can be highly particular about their checkout experiences.
 While abandoned carts can have a number of causes, research indicates that shipping costs are a primary factor.
 In fact, 63 percent of consumers indicate this as a reason for abandoning the purchase process.

 While statistics vary, a meta-study of shopping cart abandonment over the past 13 years indicated that abandonment happens at a rate of around 70 percent on average.
 This figure can often differ between industries, of course.
 For example, the airline and travel industries tend to experience high rate of abandonments.

 However, the user experience and the checkout process itself also matter.
 What’s more, abandonment from mobile devices tends to be higher than on other types of devices.
-In other words, there are a lot of reasons consumers make steps towards purchasing items, and then leave before completing the process.
+There are a lot of reasons consumers make steps towards purchasing items, and then leave before completing the process.

 Obviously, abandoned carts mean a loss in potential revenue.
-This is why streamlining your checkout process and creating more mobile-friendly experiences for your customers can have a positive impact on your bottom line.
-In order to do that, you need to understand the factors that influence cart abandonment, as well as how to control them.
+Streamlining your checkout process and creating more mobile-friendly experiences can have a positive impact on your bottom line.
+In order to do that, you need to understand the factors that influence cart abandonment and how to control them.

 3 Ways to Reduce Cart Abandonment This Holiday Shopping Season